 Co-created a Meetup Group (with animal advocate/singer/songwriter Kirsti Gholson) that is now on FB and have hosted numerous creative and educational events

 Created an online arts advocacy hub for vegan/animal rights artists

-Began building a Vegan/Intersectional Cultural Festival - KINGSTON ANIMALIA (to debut in 2019) - that will focus on compassion-based social justice art that inspires, uplifts and engages!
+Began building a Vegan/Intersectional Cultural Festival - KINGSTON ANIMALIA (to debut in 2019 as part of HV Vegfest) - that will focus on compassion-based social justice art that inspires, uplifts and engages!

-Most joyously, we picked up a few more rescued, non-human family members along the way, as well.
+Most joyously, we have built three beautiful, handmade, heated and insulated coops in two years and picked up a few more rescued, non-human family members along the way.
 Two were profiled on The Dodo website!

 We worked for nearly a decade at other sanctuaries and rescues - doing animal care, administration, educational programs, fundraising, and more - all while supporting a growing rescue family of our own.
 In time via all these experiences we developed to a fairly complete and well-rounded understanding of the workings, management demands and operational needs of an animal rescue organization.
 It was time to go out on our own.
 We became an official 501c3 Non-Profit Charity in January 2019.
 We (the founders) are still keeping our day jobs and we run the sanctuary as volunteers while continuing forward in the most mindful way possible.
 It has been our intention from the beginning to be as independently sustainable as possible, in any growth we pursued.
 The humble but proud proceeds from our merch and music sales, and proceeds from Hudson Valley Vegfest, have helped us to uphold the residents’ care and haven operations thus far.